Umbra-00/Project-Test/README.md

     *   Containerize with Docker and deploy on AWS SageMaker or Google Cloud AI Platform.
     *   Handle real-time requests with low latency.
 *   **Tools:** FastAPI, Docker, AWS/GCP.
-*   **Interview Prep:** Talk about scalability, latency optimization, and production challenges.
+*   **Purpose:** To Talk about scalability, latency optimization, and production challenges.

 ### 5. Monitoring and Maintenance